wmfwheeler/docs/models/plot-model.rst

 OxyPlot uses device independent units to specify line thicknesses etc.

 In OxyPlot, a device indepent unit is related to a 96 dpi display.
 On such a display, 1 unit should be rendered as 1 pixel.
+Refer to https://msdn.microsoft.com/en-us/library/windows/desktop/ff684173%28v=vs.85%29.aspx for Microsoft specific explanation.